From Challenges and Pitfalls to Recommendations and Opportunities: Implementing Federated Learning in Healthcare: From Challenges and Pitfalls to Recommended Solutions and Future Opportunities

 In addition to feature selection, model-specific techniques such as tree-based FL provide further opportunities for interpretability by allowing models to function as ``white-boxes"~\citep{argente2024interpretable,li2024effective}.
 These methods leverage the model's internal structure to explain its behavior.
 However, such approaches are often highly specific to particular types of data and may not be broadly applicable across different healthcare domains.
 Similarly, while gradient-based explanations and attention mechanisms offer another interpretability route, their effectiveness is sometimes limited due to weak correlations between these methods and the actual decision-making processes of the model~\citep{gong2021ensemble,feng2024robustly}.

 \paragraph{\textbf{Recommendations \& Opportunities}} \begin{itemize} \item \textit{Incorporation of Domain Knowledge:} Integrate domain-specific knowledge into FL models to enhance interpretability.
 In healthcare, leveraging medical knowledge (e.g., known correlations between symptoms and diseases) can help guide feature selection and model design, making it easier to explain model outputs to clinicians. \item \textit{Inherit and Expand Explainable Models:} Techniques such as federated decision trees, and rule-based methods could be explored to build models that are transparent by design. \item \textit{Client-Side Interpretability Tools:} Create lightweight, client-side tools for interpretability that allow individual clients to better understand how their data contributes to the global model.
 These tools should be resource-efficient to accommodate the limited computational power and bandwidth of many FL clients, particularly in remote healthcare settings. \item \textit{Interpretable Aggregation:} Explore novel aggregation methods that not only combine client updates but also explain why certain updates were prioritized over others.
-These methods could use techniques such as explainable boosting or weighted aggregation based on feature importance to make the global model more transparent. \item \textit{Collaboration Between AI and Healthcare Professionals:} Foster collaborations between AI experts and healthcare professionals to ensure that the interpretability techniques developed for FL models align with the needs and expectations of medical practitioners.
-Regular feedback loops could be established to fine-tune models for both accuracy and interpretability. \end{itemize}
+These methods could use techniques such as explainable boosting or weighted aggregation based on feature importance to make the global model more transparent. \item \textit{Privacy-Preserving Explainability:} Develop interpretability techniques that align with privacy-preserving requirements in FL, such as DP-aware SHAP values or SMPC for feature importance analysis.
+These methods should balance transparency with the need to protect sensitive data. \end{itemize}